abengtss-max/aksenablement/docs/SOP-workload-migration.md

 ## Phase 3: Build New Private AKS Cluster

 **⚠️ Before Building**: Ensure Azure policies from the **[Policy Guide](Azure-Policy-Guide.md)** are deployed at the management group or subscription level.
-This prevents accidental creation of non-compliant resources.
+This helps prevent accidental creation of non-compliant resources.

 **Build your new private cluster**: